IBM/OpenWhisk-on-Kubernetes/README.md

 kubectl create -f permission.yaml
 ```

-Next, modify the command in `configure/configure_whisk.yml` to the newest configuration script.
+Next, Since the offical image has a different path for configuration script, run the following command to modify the command section in `configure/configure_whisk.yml` to the correct path.

 ```
-        command: [ "/incubator-openwhisk-deploy-kube/configure/configure.sh" ]
+#For OSX
+sed -i '' s#openwhisk-devtools/kubernetes#incubator-openwhisk-deploy-kube# configure/configure_whisk.yml
+#For Linux
+sed -i s#openwhisk-devtools/kubernetes#incubator-openwhisk-deploy-kube# configure/configure_whisk.yml
 ```

 Now, run the Kubernetes job to setup the OpenWhisk environment.